caleb221/Simple-Pi-Fever-Detection-RM402-/README.txt

    using javascript as well as shows the user their diagnosis. feedBack.html --> Questionnaire used in a tiny reasearch project to collect user data concerning the webapp.

+feedBack_stats.py --> Statistical analysis done on feedback data for a class.
+Papers and whatnot are elsewhere, this is a code section.

+Pre-requesite libraries:
+Python:
+  busio
+  json
+  numpy
+  scipy
+  board
+  colour
+  adafruit_amg88xx
+  glob,matplotlib (STATISTICS PROGRAM ONLY)
+JavaScript:
+  express
+  socket.io
+  pyshell

 Thanks for looking at my code!
 -Caleb